 Install optional dependencies

-# Add LAPACK support for the GPU conda install -c soumith magma-cuda75 # or magma-cuda80 if CUDA 8.0
+export CMAKE_PREFIX_PATH="$(dirname $(which conda))/../" # [anaconda root directory] # Install basic dependencies conda install numpy pyyaml mkl setuptools cmake cffi # Add LAPACK support for the GPU conda install -c pytorch magma-cuda80 # or magma-cuda90 if CUDA 9

-export CMAKE_PREFIX_PATH=[anaconda root directory] conda install numpy setuptools cmake cffi
+export CMAKE_PREFIX_PATH=[anaconda root directory] conda install numpy pyyaml setuptools cmake cffi

 Dockerfile is supplied to build images with cuda support and cudnn v6.
 Build as usual